-Contested Sequel: though Resurrection still has its fans, thanks primarily to Jeunet's unique visual style, the added humor of Joss Whedon's script, and the presence of cult actors such as Ron Perlman, Dominique Pinion and Michael Wincott.
+Contested Sequel: Some view it as the worst film in the series, though Resurrection still has its fans, thanks primarily to Jeunet's unique visual style, the added humor of Joss Whedon's script, and the presence of cult actors such as Ron Perlman, Dominique Pinion and Michael Wincott.

 It's now quite easy to see the Betty crew as a dry run for Firefly.
 The latter may even be Whedon's attempt to show what he really wanted them to be like before the Executive Meddling he's complained so much about.*